Simcookies/gitio/_posts/2018-12-02-support-vector-machine.md

 typora-root-url: ../
 ---

 **Support Vector Machine** (SVM) has become a more and more popular algorithm in the field of ML, even some times more than **Neural Network** (NN).
-It is widely used for classfication and regression.
+It is widely used for classification and regression.
 So, in this post I will give a brief about the SVM.

 # Brief Introduction